MaksymDel/rnns-vs-cnns/README.md

 6) Convert test set to the Kaggle submision format: <br>
 `python3 data_utils/predict_utils.py data/submission-pilot.jsonl data/submission-pilot.csv`  <br>
 (assumes python3 points to python 3.6)
-7) You can reproduce for other datasets by changing dataset path in configs and following almost the same procedure as above
+Note: you can reproduce for other datasets by changing dataset path in configs and following almost the same procedure as above

 ## Data preprocessing
 The data is first split into dev (3000 points) and train sets (code is in the /data_utils folder), and then truecased and tokenized using [moses scripts](https://github.com/marian-nmt/moses-scripts)